• Skip to main content

 What Determines the Value of your House?

-Local amenities.
-Buyers are generally prepared to pay more for houses that have good local amenities including shops, public transport links and of course schools.
+Local amenities: Buyers are generally prepared to pay more for houses that have good local amenities, including shops, public transport links and of course schools.

-Its condition.
-The value of your house may be higher if it is in good condition.
+Its condition: The value of your house may be higher if it is in good condition.
 It will likely be lower if it is in poor condition, both due to the repair costs involved and also because there are fewer buyers willing or who can afford to take on a project.
+The kerb appeal or tidiness of your house will not necessarily add to the value of your house, although it may help to attract more viewings and so more offers.
+This is why property investment strategies like buy refurbish and refinance can work, as investors can purchase run-down properties at a lower than market price and add value with refurbishments.

 The asking price of similar houses: Or what are known as comparable properties.
 You can find asking prices of similar houses in the area by searching on Rightmove or Zoopla.
+But remember that asking prices are not the same as market value or actual selling prices.

+The actual selling price of similar houses:Sold property prices is an even better comparison than on the market properties.
 You can also get this data plus information on average selling prices plus annual rises/falls over the last year for every council area (England & Wales) from HM Land Registry.

-Whether a hot or cold property market.
-A hot market, or seller’s market, is one where there is lots of demand to buy but not enough properties available for sale by comparison, so it is easy for sellers to sell.
+Whether a hot or cold property market: A hot market, or seller’s market, is one where there is lots of demand to buy but not enough properties available for sale by comparison, so it is easy for sellers to sell.
 A cold market, or buyer’s market, is the reverse.
 There may be many properties for sale but few (or no) willing and able buyers, making it hard to sell.

 How Not to Value your House